ResursBank/ResursBank.github.io/docs/testing/index.md

 > these old applications will be weighted in.
 A lot of credit
 > applications in a short period of time looks suspicious.

-> PS!Note that the test data does not work for Store Solution API, only
+> PS!
+Note that the test data does not work for Store Solution API, only
 > our ecommerce flows as well as Resurs Checkout POS/PUSH.

 Resources for testing the integration are collected here.